-“Recognizing there’s a future and planning for it is crucial to insure a company has a future,” Business Consultant at the Floor Trader and Flooring America Tristan Herrick said.
+“Recognizing there’s a future and planning for it is crucial to ensure a company has a future,” Regional Business Consultant at the Floor Trader and Flooring America Tristan Herrick said.
 “Involving a group of young entrepreneurs like this keeps the company on a path to a positive future.”

-What began as a group of Carpet One Floor & Home members has quickly expanded to other divisions across CCA including Flooring America and ProSource.
+What began as a group of Carpet One Floor & Home members has quickly expanded to other divisions across CCA including Flooring America, International Design Guild, Floor Trader and ProSource.
 This transition has been successful in connecting store owners and managers across the nation, according to Content Marketing Specialist Giselle Odum.

 "We started Nex40 as a program for Carpet One members, and now we have welcomed people from all of our retail divisions," Giselle said.
 "It’s very apparent during some of our meetings that these people crave knowledge and want to challenge one another.
 It also gives the team access to resources that they otherwise wouldn’t have thought of- each other.
 All of our stores are unique, but many face the same changes and challenges."